Next Article: How are Administrative Agencies Organized

 Discussion: What do you think about the ability of agencies to create regulations that have the force and effect of law?
 Is congressional or executive approval of these regulations a sufficient check on the quasi-legislative power of the agencies?

-- Input on Discussion: Some would argue that agency rulemaking is a good thing.
+- Some would argue that agency rulemaking is a good thing.
 Agency rules are primarily procedural in nature.
 Substantive provisions are generally closely related to the statutory objectives.
 Agency personnel are generally subject-matter experts; whereas, lawmakers generally have little understanding of the mechanics necessary to carry out the laws they enact.
 Others would argue that the role of law making should rest with the legislature – no matter what.
 They might argue that Executive or Legislative oversight is insufficient to justify allocating this important role to non-elected officials.

 Practice Question: Congress passes a statute that charges the Securities and Exchange Commission (SEC) with enacting regulations that allow for faster and easier private offerings of securities for sale by private companies.
 The statute provides the primary objectives but leaves it up to the SEC to develop the procedural rules.
 What is the process the SEC should undertake in carrying out this charge?

-- Proposed Answer: The SEC would first outline the requirements and limitations of the enabling statute.
+- The SEC would first outline the requirements and limitations of the enabling statute.
 They would then begin to work on a draft of the measures.
 Once a draft is ready for public disclosure; they will post it to the public for comment.
 After receiving comments from interested individuals, they should take steps to incorporate this input into the draft rules.
 Once finalized, the rules should be posted publicly to the federal register.

 Administrative agencies often create tribunals (similar to courts) to adjudicate disputes arising under the agency’s regulations.
 Congress, through statute, may direct that certain types of disputes undergo an administrative process (“exhaust all administrative remedies”) before a party has standing to bring an action in a state or federal court challenging the agency’s action.
 If Congress fails to specifically address the topic, the Administrative Procedures Act controls the quasi-judicial process.
 This act generally requires that individuals with disputes concerning federal regulations exhaust all administrative remedies prior to taking judicial action.